DavidGeUSA/TSS/README.md

 You can review source code of these sample plugin modules to see how you can develop your own plugin modules.

+To get a rough idea of what the software does, read a test report at https://github.com/Limnor/TSS/blob/master/FDTD%20Test%20Results.pdf

+To know more about this software, read software specifications at https://github.com/Limnor/TSS/blob/master/EM%20field%20Software%20Spec.pdf

 # Time-Space-Synchronized FDTD Simulation
 I am a retired software engineer.
 I like to play with computer coding.
 Among the coding I played is Schneider’s teaching book “Understanding the FDTD Method” (https://github.com/john-b-schneider/uFDTD).